sheezzz/python-app-cicd/README.md

 ## Description
 This repository contains the setup and configuration files necessary for deploying and automating the continuous integration and continuous deployment (CI/CD) pipeline for a web application using GitLab CI/CD.
+## Pipeline Stages

+### LINTING
+Use of Python tools to automate code formatting, enforce PEP8 coding standards.

+### BUILD
+Builds base image, Builds a Docker image for the application, and pushes to Artifact Registry.

+### TEST
+Executes unit tests using Pytest, performs container scanning, Static Application Security testing, secret detection.

+### PRODUCTION
+Trigger a manual action (approval) before deployment to Production server, which is a Google Cloud Virtual Machine.

+### STAGING
+Deploying to Staging environment.
+Staging server is a Google Cloud Virtual Machine.

+### FINISH
+Executes cleanup tasks, such as removing unused Docker resources, after the main pipeline execution.

 ## Badges